taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 * DirectAdmin - In progreess

-#### Uninstall procedure for cPanel servers with EA-NGINX
+#### Uninstallation procedure for cPanel servers with EA-NGINX

-Then remove packages with YUM package manager:
+Remove packages with YUM package manager:
 <div class="notranslate">

 ```